 In Fig. 3. the graft has completely healed in just 3 weeks.
 One would therefore expect wheatgrass to heal other “wounds” in a similar way, such as anal fissure - which it frequently does.

 Having used wheatgrass on thousands of patients successfully for a variety of conditions it is clear to me that it facilitates the natural healing process e.g. wounds, burns, etc. Usually, the open wound is re-covered with a thin film of new cells in 24-48 hours, during which time the patient’s pain often disappears as well.
 These are healing phenomena that are rarely seen when "standard" healing methods are used.

 In my own experience, antibiotics have rarely been used or needed.
 Dressings lift cleanly off the wound (they normally stick to it) , and the healing process is much quicker.
-The healing process is also very comprehensive – swelling is rapidly reduced, bleeding stops and residual blood it absorbed overnight.
-Wound infection, including injuries and burns, has been unknown to me since I began using wheatgrass for wounds in 1995.
+The healing process is also very comprehensive - swelling is rapidly reduced, bleeding stops and residual blood is absorbed overnight.
+Infection of injuries, surgical wounds and burns, has never been a concern since I began using wheatgrass in 1995.